 - Utility company: You’ll be placed into a specific block depending on your electricity distributor and your load zone.

 Here’s an example to help you interpret the proposed pricing.
 Let’s assume you own a 7 kW system that produces 8 SRECs each year, and you are a customer of Ameren.
 Under the Adjustable Block Program, if you go solar while there’s still capacity in block 1, your 8 SRECs a year would sell for about $85 each.
-In your first year, you’ll earn $680 in SREC sales.
+You’ll earn roughly $680 in SREC sales each year.
 If you install solar after block 1 fills up, you’ll be enrolled in block 2.
-Each of your 8 SRECs would sell for about $82, or $660 in the first year.
+Each of your 8 SRECs would sell for about $82, or $660 for each year.